CRoP: Context-wise Robust Static Human-Sensing Personalization: Introduction

-Therefore, given the importance of static personalization in human sensing, this paper addresses its intra-user generalizability gap.
-As shown in Figure \ref{fig:main-figure}, this paper endeavors to personalize an off-the-shelf generic model for a specific user using limited data from limited contexts.
-The primary objective is to ensure that the personalized model thus obtained exhibits robust generalization capabilities across unseen contexts.
+In summary, Figure \ref{fig:main-figure} outlines the paper's scope and objective.
+The goal is to develop an intra-user robust approach to personalize an off-the-shelf generic model for a specific user using limited data from limited available contexts.
+The primary objective is to ensure that the personalized model thus obtained exhibits robust generalization capabilities across all contexts (i.e., available and unseen contexts).
 Crucially, unseen context data takes no part in training or adjusting the personalized model outcome, and the generic model remains entirely off-the-shelf, with no accessibility for modification or design choices.
 These constraints highlight the real-world impact of this research, particularly in clinical settings where privacy concerns often limit data sharing \cite{malin2018between,Rathbone2023-sy}, and only trained off-the-shelf models are shared among researchers and developers.

-To achieve the research objective in Figure \ref{fig:main-figure}, this paper introduces CRoP, a novel approach to create context-wise robust static personalized models.
+To achieve the research objective in Figure \ref{fig:main-figure}, this paper introduces CRoP, a novel approach to create context-wise intra-user robust static personalized models.
 The key contributions are:

-\begin{enumerate} \item It facilitates utilizing readily available off-the-shelf pre-trained models with state-of-the-art accuracy, eliminating the need for training customized generic models, thus reducing training effort and providing a strong foundation for personalization. \item CRoP is the first to leverage model pruning with adaptive intensity to facilitate the effective identification and integration of generic and personalized model weights to facilitate context-wise robustness for personalizing human sensing applications. \item To showcase CRoP's efficacy, comprehensive evaluations were performed on four human sensing datasets: PERCERT-R \cite{Benway2023-eu}: a clinical speech therapy dataset, WIDAR \citep{WIDAR-dataset}: a lab-based WiFi-CSI dataset, ExtraSensory: a real-world mobile sensing dataset \citep{Extrasensory-dataset}, and a stress-sensing dataset \citep{stress-sensing}, while considering two disjoint contexts for each dataset. \item An empirical justification of CRoP’s design choices that enable intra-user generalizability among different contexts is provided, employing Gradient Inner Product(GIP) \citep{shi2021gradient} analysis. \end{enumerate}
+\begin{enumerate}[topsep=0pt,nolistsep, leftmargin=*] \item It facilitates utilizing readily available off-the-shelf pre-trained models with state-of-the-art accuracy, eliminating the need for training customized generic models, thus reducing training effort and providing a strong foundation for personalization.

-The work is accompanied by an extensive appendix, which includes a detailed discussion of the experimental setup, data collection, and related work.
-Additionally, the appendix provides a detailed analysis of the person-specific results for each dataset along with a detailed ablation study.